-Speed up JUnit tests with concurrency
+Speed up JUnit tests by running them in parallel

-By running multiple junit tests at the same time you can cut down on overall test time
+By running multiple JUnit tests at the same time you can cut down on overall test time.

 Helper class needed to run JUnit tests in parallel